SPACE is a nonprofit organization that supports contemporary arts projects, champions artists, and encourages an open exchange of ideas.

 From our versatile arts space in downtown Portland, Maine, we:

 ● Foster a platform for contemporary experimental performance

 ● Rent below-market studios to artists with active practices

 ● Oversee a statewide granting program for artist-led initiatives and projects

 ● Invite national artists to stay in Portland through our residency program

 ● Foster conversations about issues of social justice

 ● Engage the public in community events and open forums

-● Collaborate with other nonprofits and performing arts organizations
+● Collaborate with other nonprofits, artist-run projects, and performing arts organizations

 Jon Courtney and Todd Bernard founded SPACE Gallery in August of 2002.
 SPACE is a non-profit arts organization dedicated to presenting contemporary, emerging and unconventional arts, artists and ideas.
 Jon Courtney continues to work as our Film Programmer and Todd Bernard is now involved with Empire, just up the street.
 Nat May, our former Executive Director, became involved with the founders after a half of year of programming.
 With the help of many community members and a small staff, they quickly made important efforts to build SPACE into what it is today and became a formal 501(c)3 in 2003.